theRealAph/ScopeLocals/README.md

 acquires a value on entry to a lexical scope; when that scope terminates, the previous value (or none) is restored.
-We also support inheritance for scope locals, so that parallel constructs can set a value in the parent before threads start.
+We also support inheritance for scope locals, so that parallel constructs can set a value in the parent before sub-tasks start.

 One useful way to think of scope locals is as invisible, effectively final, parameters that are passed through every method invocation.
 These parameters will be accessible within the "dynamic scope" of a scope local's binding operation (the set of methods invoked within the binding scope, and any methods invoked transitively by them.)
 They are guaranteed to be re-entrant &mdash; when used correctly.

-Ideally we'd like to have a zero-copy operation when creating threads, so that inheriting context requires only the copying of a pointer from the creating thread (the parent) into the new thread (the child).
-For this to work, the inherited context must be effectively final.

-Scope locals also provide us with some other nice-to-have features, in
+Scope locals can also provide us with some other nice-to-have features, in particular:
-particular:

 * **Strong typing** Whenever a scope local is bound to a value, its type is checked.
 This means that a `ClassCastException` is delivered at